HaniaMND/PyTorch-Toturial---Deep-learning/README.md

 # PyTorch-Toturial-Deep-learning
-This repo contains simple implementations using PyTorch library.
+This repo contains Deep Learning implementations using PyTorch library.

 # Content :
+1. PyTorch Basics (I'm still working on this) :
+  1.1 A complete Machine Learning workflow using PyTorch.

+2. Other implementations :
-1. Neural_Network
+  2.1 Neural_Network
-2. Activation
+  2.2 Activation
-3. Gradients
+  2.3 Gradients
-4. Loss
+  2.4 Loss
-5. Training
+  2.5 Training
-6. Architecture
+  2.6 Architecture